DataExpert-ZachWilson-V4/capstone-project-bhakti_v4/README.md

 ![mwaa](images/mwaa_env.png)
 ![mwaa_env](images/mwaa_env_1.png)

-3. for Glue part used the cloudformation template:
+3. for the Glue part use the cloud formation template:
 [stack_one.yaml](cloudformation/stack_one.yaml)

 4. Data-transformation